A class of C*-algebraic locally compact quantum groupoids Part II: Main theory

 The series will continue in Part~III \cite{BJKVD_qgroupoid3}.
 In that paper, we plan to construct the dual object, which is also a locally compact quantum groupoid of our type.
 We aim to show there that our class of quantum groupoids is self-dual, by obtaining a Pontryagin-type duality result.

 {\sc Acknowledgments.}

-The current work began during the first named author (Kahng)'s sabbatical leave visit to the University of Leuven during 2012/2013.
-He is very much grateful to his coauthor (Alfons Van~Daele) and the mathematics department at University of Leuven for their warm support and hospitality during his stay.
+This project began during the first named author (Byung-Jay Kahng)'s visit to University of Leuven during 2012/2013.
+He is very much grateful to his coauthor (Alfons Van~Daele) and the mathematics department at KU Leuven, for their warm support and hospitality during his stay.
 He also wishes to thank Michel Enock for the hospitality he received while he was visiting Jussieu.
 The discussions on measured quantum groupoids, together with his encouraging words, were all very inspiring.
 Discussions with Erik Koelink (Radboud) was helpful as he suggested a possible future application toward dynamical quantum groupoids.
 Two occasions to visit Albert Sheu (Kansas) were also helpful, who was very supportive from the beginning of the project.
 Finally, he also acknowledges Thomas Timmermann (M{\"u}nster), as an on-going partner in pursuing the generalizations and applications of quantum groupoids.
-The numerous discussions helped to polish the current project as well as shaping the future ones.
+The numerous discussions helped polishing the current project as well as shaping the future ones.
+Kahng's sabbatical was supported by the Fulbright U.S. Scholar program.
 This work was partially supported by the Simons Fundation grant 346300 and the Polish Government MNiSW 2015-2019 matching fund.